Types of Data We Collect

 We may create Anonymous Data records from Personal Data by excluding information (such as your name) that makes the data personally identifiable to you.
 We use this Anonymous Data to analyze,request and usage patterns so that we may enhance the content of our Services and improve Site navigation.
 We reserve the right to use Anonymous Data and aggregated and other de-identified information for any purpose and disclose Anonymous Data to third parties in our sole discretion.

 Disclosure of your personal data and health-related data

 Third Parties Designated by You

 When you use the Services, the Personal Data and/or Health-Related Data you provide will be shared with the third parties that you designate to receive such information, including other websites, your friends, relatives and caretakers.
+You may designate these third parties by, for example, clicking a link on the Site, or using a button in the App, accompanied by the text, “Send my Gocap data to [name of third party],” “Link my Gocap account with my [name of third party website] account,” or similar language.
 Depending on the type of access you grant to such third parties, they may also be permitted to edit the information you have provided to us and to designate others to access and edit such information.
 You may change your settings at any time as to who has access to your information by going to your account settings and changing your publishing options.

 We will share your Personal Data with other users that you designate, solely for the purpose of providing the Services.